Home

 Bas doesn't offer to help as Lowen directs the locomotive over the switch tracks and hooks up the supply cars Fox had hauled from Harrowgate.
 Again, it doesn't take very long, so Bas can only assume it's a routine well-practiced, and it's finished with minimal fuss.

-Aching for a chance to have a look inside that locomotive, now that he’s watching it actually work—sort of—but afraid of getting anywhere near the seemingly wild gridstream flowing all over it, Bas only watches and thinks, I was right.
+Aching for a chance to have a look inside that locomotive, now that he's watching it actually work--sort of--but afraid of getting anywhere near the seemingly wild gridstream flowing all over it, Bas only watches and thinks, I was right.

 "I think they killed him for his designs," he'd told the Directorate wonks, back when all of this was just the bones of a case submitted for analysis.
 "I think they got just enough information out of him in exchange for contraband crystals to understand the potential of what he was working on, and then killed him for those unfinished designs half the gridTech academia were salivating over."